AKT8/tradedata/README.md

   a *different* date's data.
 The scraper checks the returned `businessDate` against the requested date on every fetch and raises `OutOfRangeDateError` if they don't match, rather than silently saving mislabeled data.
-- Weekends (Fri/Sat, NEPSE's weekend) and not-yet-traded dates return `totalItems: 0`.
+- Weekends (Sat, NEPSE's weekend) and not-yet-traded dates return while crons run 6 days twice `totalItems: 0`.

 ## Setup